Skip to main content

 import RequestParser from "@adaptivestone/framework/services/http/middleware/RequestParser.js";

-This is a main middleware to parse request (application/json, multipart/formdata, octet-stream, urlencoded) It is based on the formidable package.
-After parse data available on tre req.body
+This is the main middleware to parse requests (application/json, multipart/form-data, application/octet-stream, application/x-www-form-urlencoded).
+It is based on the formidable package.
+After parsing, the data is available in req.body.

 Parameters